 Meanwhile, the invention of margarine inspired producers to slip fats and oils into a wide variety of dairy products.
 Consumers were buying “filled cheese,” which was cheese to which fat extenders had been added.
 And one company even tried creating whole milk by adding fat to skim milk.

 The farmers looked for political help.
 Over the years, states and the federal government took a number of steps to protect butter.
 These regulations lasted all the way up until 1950.
 States initially tried to outlaw margarine, but these efforts proved unconstitutional.
 Massachusetts pioneered a law that prevented the sale of margarine that contained any coloring.

-One of margarine's flaws was that in its raw state it was white, whereas butter had a slight yellow tint.
-The white color was off-putting to consumers, and by banning yellow margarine, state's made sure that customers knew what they were getting.
-That law was tested in the courts all the way to the U.S. Supreme Court, which found that it was Constitutional.
-New Hampshire and other states took the idea even further, legislating that margarine be colored pink.
+Margarine had a flaw: its color.
+In its raw state it was white.
+Butter, of course, had a slight yellow tint.
+The white color put off consumers, so states banned yellow margarine to discourage margarine sales.
+That law was tested in the courts all the way to the U.S. Supreme Court, which found it constitutional.
+New Hampshire and other states took the idea even further, legislating that margarine had to have a p ink color.

 The Politics of Butter

 The issue would flare up in the election featuring General Grout and Governor Dillingham, two powerful Republican leaders.
 Grout was older, and a congressman.
 Dillingham was governor and a former congressman.
 As Dillingham saw it, Grout believed the senate seat was his by reason of his age.
 The seat had opened up when Sen. Justin Morrill died, and Grout assumed he should have it.

 Grout was a strong supporter of the dairy farmers in Washington.
 He had put forward legislation that would not only put a heavy tax on margarine, but it would also expand the requirement that margarine had to be uncolored.
 Instead of the matter being decided state by state, Grout’s proposal would make it a nationwide rule.